CNC Turning Machine Axes: 3-Axis to 12-Axis Capabilities Explained

 • The cost of outsourcing complex features or adding a second machine later

 T.R.
-Wigglesworth Machinery Co. stocks new and used CNC lathes and turning centers across a range of axis configurations — a practical starting point if you're matching a machine to a specific production requirement.
+Wigglesworth Machinery Company stocks new and used CNC lathes and turning centers across a range of axis configurations — a practical starting point if you're matching a machine to a specific production requirement.

 Common Misconceptions About CNC Turning Machine Axes